CycloneDX/cyclonedx-node-npm/README.md

 * `node` >= `14`
 * `npm` in range `6 - 8`

-## Install
+## Installation

-There are multiple options to install this tool:
+There are multiple methods for installing this tool:

 * As a global tool ala `npm`:
   ```shell